 OLED HDTV displays are quickly setting a new standard for overall picture quality, and in my opinion, once OLED 4K TVs hit the market, (supposedly this October and November with two models – see more info here) will become the standard for which all display technologies are judged by.

-What truly sets OLED displays apart from other technologies such as LED/LCD and plasma are its infinite contrast, absolute black level and color reproduction.
+What truly sets OLED displays apart from other technologies such as LED/LCD and plasma are their infinite contrast, absolute black level, and color reproduction.
 These three key components give OLED displays the best HDTV images currently available in my experience and opinion.

 LG’s 55EC9300 delivers in all three of the areas mentioned above to give you outstanding picture quality.

 The contrast output of this set was nothing short of amazing… from the brightest whites to the darkest blacks, this display produced them with absolute authority.

 Black levels on this set were simply superb and were absolutely black, and were the deepest, darkest and most inky blacks I have ever seen with the exception of LG’s previous EA 9800 OLED TV which delivered the same black level performance.
 No plasma TV I have ever seen could produce black levels as deep and dark as this display.

 Color reproduction on the EC9300 was the most true-to-life I have ever experienced.
 The colors were extremely rich, bold and very vibrant.
 The color rendition of this set really drew me into the image to the point where you do not want to take your eyes off of it.

 And of course, shadow detail was excellent on this set allowing me to see objects in dark scenes with plenty of clarity and detail.